 Initiatives

-Below is a comprehensive list of everything ASUWB has been working on this year and in the past.
-If you have any questions, please don’t hesitate to contact us.
+Below is a comprehensive list of everything ASUWB is currently working on and our previous initiatives.
+If you have any questions, please don’t hesitate to email us.

 Student Academic Enhancement Fund